-This is because it can increase blood sugar or cause oxidative damage, which increases the chances of infection and speeds up the aging process in the body.
+This is because it can increase blood sugar or cause oxidative damage, increasing the chances of infection and speeding up the body's aging process.

-Eating little protein also increases the risk of protein-energy malnutrition, associated with significant impairments in immunity.
+Eating little protein also increases the risk of protein-energy malnutrition, associated with significant alterations in immunity.

 And although it is believed that an individual affected by obesity cannot present deficiencies or malnutrition, it turns out that it does happen because their diet is poor in nutrients but rich in empty calories.

-Therefore, deficiencies could occur in anyone who eats little protein, regardless of their weight.
+Therefore, deficiencies could occur in anyone who eats little protein, regardless of weight.

 How can you improve your diet?

 - Reduce calories to facilitate weight loss.
-I recommend downloading the myfitnesspal or Fitbit tools to track your calorie intake.
+I recommend downloading the myfitnesspal or Fitbit tools to track your calorie consumption.

 - Practice intermittent fasting with the support of a doctor.
 Studies have shown that it helps with fat loss in obese patients.

-- Cut down on simple carbohydrates like candy, candy, baked goods, sugary drinks, sugar, honey, jams, gelatin, etc.
+- Reduce simple carbohydrates such as sweets, candy, baked goods, sugary drinks, sugar, honey, jams, gelatin, etc.

 - Decreases excess "unhealthy" fats (saturated or trans) found in: commercial baked goods, processed or fried foods, cheese, whole and 2% milk, ice cream, creams, fatty meats (beef and pork products ), butter and margarine.
 Also palm and canola vegetable oils.

-- Choose OMEGA 3 fatty acids that contain avocados, fatty fish like salmon and walnuts.
+- Choose OMEGA 3 fatty acids found in avocados, fatty fish such as salmon, and walnuts.

-- Eat two cups of whole fruit and at least three cups of vegetables each day.
-Choose fruits with a lower glycemic index like strawberries and blackberries.
-Mix them with low-sugar yogurt and nuts.
+- Eat two cups of whole fruit and at least three cups of vegetables per day.
+Choose fruits with a lower glycemic index such as strawberries and blackberries.
+Mix them with low sugar yogurt and nuts.